Orchards East is proud to be working with a number of national, regional and county partners.

 In addition to this, COG has been responsible for organising Plum Days in the ‘plum triangle’ of Somersham – Bluntisham – Colne, to complement the Apple Days organised by other groups within the county.
 Other work has involved help and advice to local communities establishing parish orchards and liaison with many other groups and individuals with a common interest in orchards.

-EEAOP is a registered charity creating a long term future for local apple, pear, plum and cherry varieties and their orchard habitat by working with individuals, communities, businesses and schools in the east of England across the seven counties of Norfolk, Suffolk, Essex, Hertfordshire, Bedfordshire, Cambridgeshire and Lincolnshire.
-More information can be found by visiting the website.
+A registered charity creating a long term future for local apple, pear, plum and cherry varieties and their orchard habitat by working with individuals, communities, businesses and schools in the east of England across the seven counties of Norfolk, Suffolk, Essex, Hertfordshire, Bedfordshire, Cambridgeshire and Lincolnshire.

 Fruit ID helps identify apple cultivars and other fruit cultivars accurately as part of our efforts to conserve heritage varieties and orchards.
 The website is a community created catalogue for apple identification and currently has 407 searchable records with more being added all the time.